avinayak/avinayak.github.io/_posts/2022-04-10-procedurally-generated-mazes-copy.md

 ## CSS Shaders?

 I knew that you could apply pixel level transformations using css `filters`.
 For example `filter: hue-rotate(90deg);`.
 You could apply this filter to almost anything, even a  I knew for a fact that this is internally just a simple fragment shader.
-Can you
+Can you add your own custom shaders?